vishakh696/Terraform/README.md

 # terraform

-This will help in creating resources in AWS, and to manage those reosources through Ansible in future.
+This will help in creating resources in AWS, and to manage those reosources through Ansible.

 It is in Dev
-it is in test-mode
+It is in test-mode